Quick goes to Vegas; Bruins get Bertuzzi before NHL deadline

 Vegas acquired Quick from Columbus on Thursday, less than 36 hours after the Los Angeles Kings traded the two-time Stanley Cup-winning goaltender and 2014 playoff MVP to the Blue Jackets.

-After losing Logan Thompson to an injury, the Golden Knights sent a 2025 seventh-round pick and journeyman netminder Michael Hutchinson to complete the deal with Columbus, which retained half of Quick's salary.
+After losing All-Star starter Logan Thompson to an injury, the Golden Knights sent a 2025 seventh-round pick and journeyman netminder Michael Hutchinson to complete the deal with Columbus, which retained half of Quick's salary.

+“We wish him all the best wherever that is,” Kings captain Anze Kopitar.
+“What I want for him is to go to a place where he has a chance obviously to play.”

 Quick getting dealt again leaves Philadelphia winger James van Riemsdyk and Anaheim defenseman John Klingberg as the top players left to be traded before the 3 p.m.
 EST Friday deadline.

+“I haven’t seen anything like it at all," Boston Bruins president Cam Neely said.
+"I think everybody is looking at their clubs and saying, ‘We have a chance.’
+And we’re no different, obviously, with the season we’ve had.”

-Action resumed early Thursday when the NHL-leading Boston Bruins acquired winger Tyler Bertuzzi from Detroit for a top-10 protected first-round pick in 2024 and a fourth-rounder in 2025, the latest move by a Stanley Cup contender to keep pace in the loaded Eastern Conference.
+Neely's NHL-leading Bruins got the action going Thursday by acquiring winger Tyler Bertuzzi from Detroit for a top-10 protected first-round pick in 2024 and a fourth-rounder in 2025, the latest move by a Stanley Cup contender to keep pace in the loaded Eastern Conference.
 The Red Wings are retaining half of Bertuzzi's salary for the rest of the season.

 Bruins coach Jim Montgomery called Bertuzzi an excellent player and a “great complementary winger.”